 NOTICE NOTES 1.
-Date of announcement Sunday 2 June 2024 (a) (a) Insert date of placing of the notice which must be not less than 1 day before Return (AGAR) needs to be Smaller Authorities' Audit Ap published with this notice.
-As it is subject to change as a res Any person interested has accounting records for the fi books, deeds, contracts, bills, to those records must be the right to inspect and make nancial year to which the audit vouchers, receipts and other docu made available for inspection b 31 March 2024, these documents v appointed by GAR has been ointed auditor, copies of the relates and all ments relating y any person the date in (c) below Clerk & RFO, 9 Beech Close, Rowing ton, CV35 7AH (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c)Mo nday 3 June 2024 (c) Insert date, which must be at least 1 and ending on (d)Friday 12 July 2024 day after the date of announcement in (a) above and extends for a single period of 30 working days (inclusive) ending on the date appointed in (d) below 3.
-Local government electors and their representatives also have: (d) The inspection period between (c) and (d) must also include the first 10 working days of July. • The opportunity to question the appointed auditor about the accounting records; and the appointed auditor of the court for a declaration bjection which concerns a matter in r could either make a public interest re on that an item of account is unlawfu irst be given to the auditor and a c port or apply to I. Written notice The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
+Date of announcement Monday 2 June 2025 (a) (a) Insert date of placing of the notice which must be not less than 1 day before 2.
+Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
+As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
+Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2025, these documents will be available the date in (c) below on reasonable notice by application to: (b) Insert name, position and (b) Nicola Everall, Parish Clerk & RFO address/telephone number/ email address, as appropriate, of the Clerk or 9 Beech Close, Rowington, CV35 7AH clerk@rowingtonpc.org.uk 07940 476727 other person to which any person may apply to inspect the accounts commencing on (c) Tuesday 3 June 2025 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and extends for a single period of 30 working days (inclusive) ending on the date appointed in (d) below and ending on (d) Monday 14 July 2025 3.
+Local government electors and their representatives also have: (d) The inspection period between (c) and (d) must also include the first 10 working days of July. • The opportunity to question the appointed auditor about the accounting records; and • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
+The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is: MOO RE Moore (Ref AP/HD) Rutland House Minerva Business Park Lynch Wood Peterborough PE2 6PZ (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority 5.
-This announcement is made by (e) Nicola Everall, Clerk & RFO , ,
+The appointed auditor is: MOODE Moore (Ref AP/HD) Rutland House Minerva Business Park Lynch Wood Peterborough PE2 6PZ (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority 5.
+This announcement is made by (e) Nicola Everall, Clerk & RFO